CFBCWorks/Independence40SKN/_items/SKN_IN4.md

 format: photo

-title: Script Writer - A Journey of Creative Expression
+title: A History of Social Security in St.kitts & Nevis yersterday, today, tomorrow

-shortdesc: “Script Writer – A Journey of Creative Expression is an anthology of poems covering a broad range of topics with critical observations of the human condition.”
+shortdesc: “This paper was intended to be a relatively short overview of the social security landscape over the past fifty years.”

-categories: [ Poetry ]
+categories: [ History ]

 alt-text: